meroton/git-toprepo/README.md

 But if the individual commits in the topic were not created with git-toprepo it is unlikely that they would have the same change-id then the choice of [fetch strategy] is less clear.
-To recreate supercommits means to treat each commit as their own supercommit, allowing the developer to squash them manually after the fetch.
+To recreate monocommits means to treat each commit as their own monocommit, allowing the developer to squash them manually after the fetch.
-Instead to squash the topic into one supercommit there are two other options:
+Instead to squash the topic into one monocommit there are two other options:

-* squash-if-possible: squash the topic into a single supercommit if it is possible.
+* squash-if-possible: squash the topic into a single monocommit if it is possible.
     If there are multiple commits within a project this will instead give an error and the user will need to decide how to proceed.
-* force-squash: squash the entire topic into a single supercommit.
+* force-squash: squash the entire topic into a single monocommit.
     If there were multiple commits within a project their provenance will be tracked within the squashed commit message.
     But it is no longer possible to push changes to the original commits in Gerrit.